heartpoints/heartpoints.org/docs/tdd.md

 the docker CLI and daemon, or by minikube, the dev version of a kubernetes cluster.

-As of the time of this writing, there are several paths to build, deploy and test this layer, expressed within the heartpoints.sh file.
+As of the time of this writing, there are several paths to build, deploy and test this layer, expressed within the [hp](../hp) file.
 Ideally, these utilities can be tested out of band in separate jobs to validate that they continue to work, perhaps on a virtual mac that is able to successfully host docker and kubernetes.